SpiderSas/SheCodesHN20/README.md

 # SheCodesHN20
-Group coding project in Python with Kivy library for SheCodes HN '20.
+Unfinished group coding project in Python with Kivy library for SheCodes HN '20 (working on front-end coding).
 App name: Ancora.
 Social media & supporting platform for victims of sexual abuse & raping.